seanstrom/Essays/importance-of-values.md

 ## Using Values

-In an ideal system, my workflow would consist of using values between my functions or objects, and these values would serve as the contracts between all of my code.
+In an ideal system, my workflow would consist of composing together functions with values and these values would serve as the contracts between all of my code.
 For example, code that would normally perform operations like:

-* iterating through data
 * adding numbers
 * manipulating strings
+* iterating over data

-can now be be modeled as functions or object methods that take in values and return a value.
+can now be be modeled as functions that take in values and return a value.

 ```coffeescript
 add       = (a, b) -> a + b